 Note: This article is one in a series written in collaboration with Rachel Wright, author of the Jira Strategy Admin Workbook.
 See the bottom of this post for links to the other articles in the series.

-But fewer workflows also makes life easier for your teams’ customers.
+Fewer workflows also makes life easier for your teams’ customers.
 As you start bringing more and more business teams into Jira you’ll notice that a lot of processes involve more than one team.
 Think about employee onboarding.
 HR does the heavy lifting by processing reams of paperwork- getting bank details and emergency contact information, ensuring that the new employee has legal working status, setting them up for (sigh) appropriate tax withholdings.
 But HR is not the only team involved.
 Your new employee will also need a place to work, a name badge, a key to the building.
 After Operations has provided those things, they’ll need IT to set them up with a computer, an email account, and access to the appropriate networks.

 Having multiple teams use the same workflow means you can pass requests (move issues) from one team to another.
 Therefore, rather than the hiring supervisor having to submit three different requests to onboard their new employee, they could submit one.

-So let’s take a look at a few of the most common workflows and think about how they could function for different teams.
+So, let’s take a look at a few of the most common workflows and think about how they could function for different teams.

 Project Management Jira Workflow